sd-cnd/SyncSphere/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/syncsphere.git`
+1. Clone the repository: `git clone https://github.com/sd-cnd/syncsphere.git`
 2. Navigate to the project directory: `cd syncsphere`
 3. Install dependencies: `npm install`
-4. Set up your MySQL database and update the connection details in the configuration.
+4. Set up your PostgreSQL database and update the connection details in the configuration.
 5. Set up environment variables:
    - Copy `.env.example` to `.env`.
    - Fill in the necessary details in the `.env` file.